Canada Goose (clothing): 21st century

-In December 2013, Boston-based private equity firm Bain Capital acquired a 70% equity stake in Canada Goose at a $250 million valuation.
+In December 2013, US private equity firm Bain Capital acquired a 70 per cent equity stake in Canada Goose at a $250 million valuation.
 The deal included a commitment to keep manufacturing in Canada.
 At the time, the company had grown to approximately 1,000 employees and had recently opened new manufacturing plants in Toronto and Winnipeg.
-In December 2014, Canada Goose opened a showroom and a sales office in New York City.
+In December 2014, Canada Goose opened a showroom and sales office in New York City.
 From 2001 to 2014, the company's sales revenue had grown from $3 million to $200 million.
-Canada Goose also acquired a factory in the former city of York in Toronto formerly owned by ACCO Brands' Hilroy stationery.

-In December 2014, Canada Goose opened a showroom and an office in New York City.
-In January 2015, Canada Goose acquired a second manufacturing facility in Scarborough from a contractor.
-In November 2015, Canada Goose opened a second factory in Winnipeg significantly increasing its manufacturing capacity.
-That year the company revenue was reported to be about $200 million, It hired approximately 150 new staff members to work at these plants.
+In January 2015, Canada Goose acquired a second manufacturing facility in Scarborough and opened a second factory in Winnipeg that November.
 In late 2016, Canada Goose opened a store in Toronto's Yorkdale Shopping Centre.

 The company announced preparations in November 2016 for an initial public offering, reporting that it generated $291 million in revenue and $27 million in profit in 2016 and had $278 million in debt.
-On March 16, 2017, shares of the company began trading on the Toronto Stock Exchange and New York Stock Exchange with the ticker symbol GOOS.
+On March 16, 2017, shares of the company began trading on the Toronto Stock Exchange and New York Stock Exchange under the ticker symbol GOOS.
 The IPO was composed of 20 million shares selling for around $13 per share, and raised approximately $255 million in new revenue.

 In June 2017, Canada Goose opened its first manufacturing facility in Quebec, a 95,000 square foot facility in Boisbriand.
 In October 2017, Canada Goose opened its second United States flagship store on the Magnificent Mile in Chicago.